Police Use of Force Essay

 Response to Incident

-Before we move on to the police to protect their rights, it is necessary to say a few words on how their activities are vital to the economy of California.
+Before we move on to the police to protect their rights, it is necessary to say a few words about how their activities are vital to the economy of California.
 Thus, the financial charges resulting from the judicial, penal and administrative sanctions bring annually to the budget of Riverside County Police Department about millions of dollars.
 This is slightly more than 1% of the total city budget.

 The population is under siege, and there are clearly problems with the police.
-Officer, said, they were no support from agencies even after the jury had acquitted them, but department representatives do help them.
-They put the entire burden of responsibility is on the police and created an atmosphere of anger and disrespect towards her, but all they had to do was to say briefly:” Jurisprudence expressed its opinion, respect its decision.
-The police are right, do not resist arrest, never attack law enforcement officers, and do not even try to arrange disorders, Rob and set the fire.
+Officer, said, they were no support from agencies even after the jury had acquitted them, but department representatives did help them.
+They put the entire burden of responsibility on the police and created an atmosphere of anger and disrespect towards her, but all they had to do was to say briefly:” Jurisprudence expressed its opinion, respect its decision.
+The police are right: do not resist arrest, never attack law enforcement officers, and do not even try to arrange disorders, Rob and set the fire.

 Conclusion